-I was looking through boxes of my mom’s photographs and came across the one below.
-It is so wonderfully perfect for sharing my Kasha Varniskes recipe and celebrating Hanukkah.
+Feeling nostalgic with Hanukkah approaching, I was looking through boxes of my mom’s old photographs and came across the one below.
 Sadly, everyone in the photo except my cousin Robert has passed away.
-We bless them and they bless us each time we think of them.
-Our memories keep the people who have passed on close to us.
-May their memory be for a blessing.
-Always and forever.
+This image, taken at the iconic Palmer House in Chicago c.
+1956, is a true treasure.
+I believe that we bless them and they, in turn, bless us each and every time we think of them.
+Our memories keep the people who have passed on forever close to us.

 My Nana (paternal grandmother) was born in Kiev, Russia 1894.
 The family fled to Canada to escape the pogroms when she was a young girl.
-Her birth name was Vitte but she took her sister’s name, Fanny, after Fanny was killed in a machine accident.
+Her birth name was Vitte but she took her sister’s name, Fanny, after Fanny was killed in some sort of machine accident that was never explained to us as children.
+And now that there is no one left to ask, it will remain a mystery.

-She met my Papa (paternal grandfather) when they were teenagers and their families were living in the same apartment complex in Montreal.
-His name was Yitzcok when he was born in Romania 1891 but changed it to Isadore upon arrival in Canada when he was 13 years old.
-They say he celebrated his Bar Mitzvah on the boat.
+She met my Papa (paternal grandfather) when they were teenagers.
+Their families were living in the same apartment complex in Montreal.
+His name was Yitzcok when he was born in Romania in 1891 but changed it to Isadore upon arrival in Canada when he was 13 years old.
+They said he celebrated his Bar Mitzvah on the boat.

-Fanny and Isadore married then made their way to America and settled in Chicago where Papa took the name Irving, and they raised their children, (my aunt) Edythe and (my dad) Leonard.
+Fanny and Isadore married then made their way to the United States and settled in Chicago where Papa took the more American name of Irving, and they raised their children, (my aunt) Edythe and (my dad) Leonard.

 Our extended family always called Papa by the name Izzy (from Isadore) and Izzy is now my nephew Jett’s middle name.
-And Jett’s older brother Stone has Leonard as his middle name.
+Jett celebrated his Bar Mitzvah in Chicago this past summer.
+Jett’s older brother Stone has Leonard as his middle name.
+Leonard sadly passed away in 1971 when he was just 49 years old.
+Stone, his would-be first grandson, was born in 2001.
 By keeping their names alive, we bless them.

 A sea breeze, a multi-leveled palate of peat and iodine, a very long citrus aftertaste.
 That is how Trikalinos describes their grey mullet bottarga.
 I serve this gastronomic delicacy in a traditional manner – over a simple pasta prepared with olive oil, garlic, lemon, red chili, and parsley.